|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ SIB Audit ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 Purchase of service credit must be complete before retirement.
 If a member retires prior to full payment of an installment agreement, service credit will be granted in proportion to the actual principal payments made.

-Please notify the administrative office of your intent to retire 90 days before your last day of employment to allow sufficient time to process your claim.
+Please notify the administrative office of your intent to retire at least 120 days before your last day of employment to allow sufficient time to process your claim.
 TFFR will make every effort to process your claim in a timely fashion.
 However, if delays occur, retirement benefits will be paid retroactive to your retirement date.

 If you want your enrollment forms to use 100 percent of your final salary, you must notify the retirement office.
 Your enrollment forms will not be sent until your employer reports the final salary information.
 Your retirement benefit payment will be delayed, but will be paid retroactive to your retirement date.